webpack/webpack-cli/OPTIONS.md

   --no-stats-group-modules-by-cache-status                                           Negative 'stats-group-modules-by-cache-status' option.
   --stats-group-modules-by-extension                                                 Group modules by their extension.
   --no-stats-group-modules-by-extension                                              Negative 'stats-group-modules-by-extension' option.
+  --stats-group-modules-by-layer                                                     Group modules by their layer.
+  --no-stats-group-modules-by-layer                                                  Negative 'stats-group-modules-by-layer' option.
   --stats-group-modules-by-path                                                      Group modules by their path.
   --no-stats-group-modules-by-path                                                   Negative 'stats-group-modules-by-path' option.
   --stats-hash                                                                       Add the hash of the compilation.